wp-plugins/collapsing-links/readme.txt

 It is based off of the Collapsing Categories and Collapsing Pages plugins.

 == Installation ==

+IMPORTANT!
+Please deactivate before upgrading, then re-activate the plugin.
+Also, note that in WP 2.7, adding the widget does not seem to work if you have "show all widgets" selected, but it does if you select "show unused widgets" from the widget editing menu.
+Hopefully this will be corrected eventually

 Unpackage contents to wp-content/plugins/ so that the files are in a collapsing-links directory.
 Activate the plugin in your Wordpress Admin